Hummingbird Cupcakes

 To make the cupcakes:

-Preheat oven to 350°.
-Grease and flour regular cupcake pans.
+1. Preheat oven to 350°F. Grease and flour 36 standard-sized muffin cups, or line with paper liners.
 Set aside.

-Combine flour, baking soda, salt, sugar, and cinnamon in a large bowl.
-Add eggs and oil, stirring until dry ingredients are moistened.
-Stir in vanilla, pineapple, pecans, and bananas.
+2. Combine the flour, baking soda, salt, sugar, and cinnamon in a large bowl.
+Add the eggs and oil, stirring until the dry ingredients are moistened.
+Stir in the vanilla, pineapple, pecans, and bananas.

-Pour batter into prepared pans.
-Bake for 25 minutes, until a toothpick inserted in the center comes out clean.
+3. Divide the batter among the prepared muffin cups.
+Bake for 25 minutes, or until a toothpick inserted into the center comes out clean.

-Cool in pans on wire racks for 10 minutes.
+4. Cool the cupcakes in the pans on wire racks for 10 minutes.
 Then, remove from pans and cool completely on wire racks.

 To make the frosting:

-Beat cream cheese and butter until creamy.
-Gradually add sugar, beating until light and fluffy.
-Stir in vanilla.
+1. Using an electric mixer on medium speed, beat the cream cheese and butter until creamy.
+Gradually add the sugar, beating until light and fluffy.
+Stir in the vanilla.

 Notes